 It was fun, but I was on the computer all.day.long. with not a lot of money to show for it.
 I was making a fraction of minimum wage and I was burning out fast.
-I think I made around $3 my first month and by the time I stopped blogging at Adventures in Savings in 2012 (3 years later), I was still only making maybe $200-300 per month (I had high months and low months – that’s my best guess average).
+I think I made around $3 the first month I made any income and by the time I stopped blogging at the frugal blog in 2012 (3 years later), I was still only making maybe $200-300 per month (I had high months and low months - that's my best guess average).

 That was all fine and dandy and I was thankful for the extra income, but it wasn't enough.
 I was investing way too much time for so little income.

 On top of that, we moved back to my hometown shortly after I started the blog, and due to location, I was doing very little "deal shopping".
 Instead, I found myself with a very unexpected real-life cake business that seemed to explode overnight (you can read my "cake story" here).
 So in addition to the deals, I started sharing posts related to my cakes.

 It was a complete surprise to me when my cake posts became more popular than my deals!
 As I was taking more and more cake orders and experimented with more recipes & desserts - starting a cake blog seemed like the next natural thing to do.

 After much thought, I finally took the leap, gave up my frugal blog and went all-out with a cake blog.

 This new blog, Rose Bakes, grew exponentially faster than my frugal blog ever did and I immediately knew I had made the right decision!!
 That's not to say everybody will make a zillion dollars blogging about their passion, but you've got a much better chance at success if you love what you're writing about (and you're being authentic)!